zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

   .. note::

-  This will cause the system to dump two files in your ZEPHYR_BASE:
+  This command tells the JTAG to dump two files in your :file:`$ZEPHYR_BASE`:
-  A101_BOOT.bin and A101_OS.bin.
-These contain copies of the original flash that can be used to restore the state to factory conditions.
+  directory: :file:`A101_BOOT.bin` and :file:`A101_OS.bin`.
+These contain copies of the original flash, which can be used to restore the state of the board to factory conditions.

-At this point you have now created a backup for the Arduino 101.
+Done!
+You have finished creating a backup for the Arduino 101.

 Restoring a Backup
 ==================

 #.
-Make sure the Zephyr SDK has been installed on your development
+Confirm the Zephyr SDK has been installed on your development
    environment.

 #.
-Open a terminal window
+Open a terminal window.

 #.
 Source the :file:`zephyr-env.sh` file.

 #.
-Change directories to $ZEPHYR_BASE.
+Change directories to :file:`$ZEPHYR_BASE`.

 #.
-In the termminal window , enter:
+In the terminal window, enter:

   .. code-block:: console